LilyGrey/LilyGrey/README.md

 👋 Hi, I’m @LilyGrey

-📊 Recent Supply Chain Management Graduate | 📈 Aspiring Data/Business Analyst
+📊 Supply Chain Analyst | 🎓 Supply Chain and Business Graduate | 🥸 Data and AI Student

 🌱 Currently honing my data skills through online courses and projects

-🔧 Skills: Python, SQL, Data Analysis, Supply Chain Management
+🔧 Skills:Excel and Google sheets for Data Analysis, Tableau and PowerBI for Visualisation, Supply Chain Management

 🔍 Exploring the intersection of data and supply chain for insights and efficiencies

-📚 On a journey to become a Data/Business Analyst in the supply chain domain
+📚 On a life long learning journey

 🌟 Let's connect!
 [LinkedIn](https://www.linkedin.com/in/lydia-greyling)